mateoclarke/seattle-crime-data/README.md

+#Playing with Seattle Crime Data
-# Socrata - 24 Hour Coding Challenge
+## Socrata - 24 Hour Coding Challenge

 This project is a 24 hour coding challenge playing with the City of Seattle Crime Dataset via the Socrata SODA API.